San Diego Refugee Tutoring

 • Price: San Diego Refugee Tutoring is the only program of its kind to serve refugee children and their families for free.

-The Jodi Maroney Memorial Scholarship Fund supports students’ future education at community colleges, trade schools, and four-year universities with awards ranging from $500 to $2,500 per year.
+The Jodi Maroney Memorial Scholarship Fund supports students’ future education and training plans, including community college, trade schools, and four-year universities, in amounts ranging from $500–$2,500 per year.
 To date, this scholarship fund has distributed over $40,000 in support to San Diego Refugee Tutoring students.
+The program also partners with dentists and optometrists to support the children it serves.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.